Search for Narwhals at Floe Edge

-An Arctic Search for the
+An Arctic Search for the Legendary Narwhals

 It’s not every day you get to see a Narwhal

 So where can one go to catch sight of these rare creatures?
-A tour of Arctic Canada called “Search for Narwhals at Floe Edge” can will give you the opportunity to glimpse the uni-tusked porpoises, plus a rare chance to delve into the culture of Winnipeg and Repulse Bay.
+A tour of Arctic Canada called “Search for Narwhals at Floe Edge” can give you the opportunity to glimpse the uni-tusked porpoises, plus a rare chance to delve into the culture of Winnipeg and Repulse Bay.

-At Floe Edge, where the open sea meets the frozen waters, curious travelers are getting to glimpse these seldom-seen, cold-water mammals, along with polar bears, seals, walruses, bowhead and beluga whales along with an abundance of arctic birds.
+At Floe Edge, where the open sea meets the frozen waters, curious travelers are getting a chance to glimpse these seldom-seen, cold-water mammals, along with polar bears, seals, walruses, bowhead and beluga whales along with an abundance of arctic birds.

 Springtime in Arctic Canada

 Costing $6,000 per participant, this trip draws in dedicated nature enthusiasts, most of whom have already participated in previous nature tours through the Company, and are passionate about rare and exciting wildlife.

 The price of the expedition may sound steep, but it includes roundtrip airfare between Winnipeg and Repulse Bay, an Inuit settlement located on the Arctic Circle, its population only about 750 people.
 All lodging and a week of outings and adventure are also part of the package deal.

 That’s not all you can expect from a narwhal expedition.
 Travelers also get to go on a guided community tour of Repulse Bay.
-This tour will include landscapes, roads and trails around the Bay.
+This tour will include landscapes, roads, and trails around the Bay.

-Visible along the way are Inuksuit, stone sculptures and figures that stand mysteriously along pathways and roads, and are some of the oldest objects placed in the arctic by humans, and have become a symbol of the Inuit people, indigenous people who inhabit Arctic regions of Canada, Greenland and the United States.
+Visible along the way are Inuksuit, stone sculptures and figures that stand mysteriously along pathways and roads, and are some of the oldest objects placed in the arctic by humans, and have become a symbol of the Inuit people, indigenous people who inhabit Arctic regions of Canada, Greenland, and the United States.

 Lodging The Great White North

-They stay in what are called Arctic Coops, which Graham described as dormitory-style ‘hotels’, run by local community members that offer a unique opportunity to stay in the same general vicinity of those who they will be touring with, and who will be guiding them on their tours.
+They stay in what is called Arctic Coops, which were described as dormitory-style ‘hotels’, run by local community members that offer a unique opportunity to stay in the same general vicinity of those who they will be touring with, and who will be guiding them on their tours.

 A Small Group.
-A Big Adventure.
+A Big Adventure

 Now, over thirty years later, they are still serving their clientele with the kind of travel they are looking for, staying true to the motto the Company was founded on: “Interesting travel experiences for interested people.